JohnD-EE/real-conversations/README.md

 * Would your teenage self be proud, or embarrassed, by who you've become?
 * How have you made a positive impact on someone’s attitude today?
 * Does your brain generate consciousness, or does it come from somewhere else?
+* When did you last spend a whole day without using your phone?